AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 interface InvalidArgumentException extends CacheException {}
 {% endhighlight %}

 ### Problem 1

-The first problem is the last two interfaces in that **they pretend to be classes**.
+The first problem is with the last two interfaces.
+Not only do they not make it clear that they are interfaces, **they pretend to be exception classes**.
 This might provide a minor irritation for anyone implementing the interface, but to the user it should not be a problem.
 You can still catch it the same, right?

 **Wrong**